ChaosDynamix/Arcadia/docs/04_installation/index.md

 ---
 layout: default
-title: 05 Package
+title: 04 Installation
-nav_order: 6
+nav_order: 5
 has_children: true
 has_toc: false
-permalink: /package/
+permalink: /installation/
 ---

 # Package
 {: .d-inline-block}

-PKG
+INS
 {: .label .mx-2}

 This section cover the selection and installation of the package for Arch Linux.